vippsas/vipps-qr-api/vipps-qr-api.md

 ### How to update or delete a Merchant Callback QR code

-The QR code when is based on the `merchantQrId` and `merchantSerialNumber`.
+The QR code is based on the `merchantQrId` and `merchantSerialNumber`.
 These properties will never change.

 So the only property that can be updated on a QR code is the `locationDescription`.
 To update that property the merchant simply has to call the same endpoint used for creating the QR code with the new `locationDescription` and then the QR code will be updated accordingly.